• azerbaijan.travel

 • July-August: Summer vacation (school holidays)

-• December-January: Winter vacation (school holidays)
+• December-January (early February): Winter vacation (school holidays)

 Tourist Information